How Does Scholly Work?

 How do you sign up?

 Creating an account and getting started is easy.
 Visit myscholly.com and click "Sign Up" on the main page.

 The app is available for both web and mobile, and you don't need a phone number to apply.

 If you have a "join code," you can enter it on the sign-up page.
 Otherwise, you can go on to create a profile with basic information about yourself, such as your gender, your major, your college or university, and your level of education.
 You can also include additional information, like whether you have religious affiliations.
 All of these details help the app tailor your list; the more information you provide, the better your chances at finding scholarships that are a good fit.

 But before you get started, know that Scholly isn't free.
 Scholly has subscription options that range from $4.99 per month to $34.99 for a year.
 (There is some limited scholarship info available for free.)
 However, the fee for the app may be well worth it since Scholly connects you with about 20,000 scholarship opportunities.
 If you land even one scholarship through the app that you wouldn't have heard of otherwise, it'll end up saving you money.

-Once you're sent a list of suitable scholarships, the next step is up to you: sort through scholarships, start your essays, gather any other information you need such as transcripts or letters of recommendation, and apply.
+Once you're sent a list of suitable scholarships, the next step is up to you: sort through them, start your essays, gather any other information you need such as transcripts or letters of recommendation, and apply.